 Even with the incredible historical happenstance of US military money flowing to academic researchers who developed and incubated an Internet that was computer-to-computer rather than hierarchical…

 …and even with the impressive tradition of technologists making decisions openly and favoring adopting standards by rough consensus that allow unaffiliated parts to work with one another…

-Second, the same reason a miracle was required to make the Internet distributed in the first place has worked against many of the technology built on the Internet being peer-to-peer— it's hard to come to agreement on protocols and hard to make them easy to use.
-It's easier to build software and services ultimately within one organization's control, and the organizations with the resources to do even this have tended to be the same ones centralizing power (with notable exceptions such as Wikipedia and the Internet Archive).
+Second, the same reason a miracle was required to make the Internet distributed in the first place has worked against many of the technologies built on the Internet being peer-to-peer— it is hard to come to agreement on protocols and hard to make them easy to use.
+It is easier to build software and services which are ultimately within one organization's control, and the organizations with the resources to do even this have tended to be the same ones centralizing power (with notable exceptions such as Wikipedia and the Internet Archive).

-Similarly to networked computers, in the world of organized humans it's very hard to develop ways to build shared power.
+Similarly to networked computers, in the world of organized humans it is very hard to develop ways to build shared power.
 It is much easier to use communications technology to move work and consequences farther from those who already hold centralized power.

 A lot of the technology developed for business as usual, even the proprietary stuff we don't actually control like Slack and Google Docs, can be put to use by movements for justice and liberty.
-There are a lot of similarities in what people need to work together, whether it's in companies or in community groups.
-That's not to say that the movement to build truly free as in freedom alternatives to these is not good and important.
+There are a lot of similarities in tools people need in order to work together, whether in companies or in community groups.
+That is not to say that the movement to build truly free as in freedom alternatives to these is not good and important.
 Indeed, the development of free libre open source software is downright great and vital when led by or done in direct collaboration with groups marginalized by capitalism that do have different needs, such as a threat model that must take into account government repression and fascist threats.